convoo/roadmap/README.md

 #### 1 [Login-Fire]

-A collection of elements for logging users in and out of an appliction.
+A collection of elements for user authentication with firebase.

-- login-fire
-- login-fire-social
-- login-fire-form
-- login-fire-button
-- logout-button

 #### 2 [Presence-Fire]